gokceoguzerenler/cis530_sp2021/homework/transformers/transformers.md

       name: Text Adventures Test Set
       url: https://computational-linguistics-class.org/homework/transformers/text_adventures_test.txt

 attribution: This assignment was created by Daphne Ippolito for UPenn's "Interactive Fiction and Text Generation" course in Spring 2020.
-It was adapted for UPenn's CIS 530 course by Arun Kirubarajan, Tatiana Tsygankova, Sihao Chen, and Chris Callison-Burch in Spring 2020 during the Coronavirus pandemic.
+It was adapted for UPenn's CIS 530 course by Arun Kirubarajan, Tatiana Tsygankova, Sihao Chen, and Chris Callison-Burch in Spring 2020 during the Coronavirus pandemic and updated in 2021
 readings:
 -
   id: language_models_are_unsupervised_multitask_learners